theIsaacLim/byegcse/_posts/2020-06-7-easy-astar-intro/2020-06-8-easy-astar-intro.md

 tags:
   - english
   - worldlit
-title: Easy A* in Cambridge World Literature- A Five Part Series
+title: Easy A* in Cambridge IGCSE Literature- A Five Part Series
 ---

 In this five part series, I'm going to show you how to ace your Cambridge IGCSE